 Worrying about your baby's health when you can tell something isn't quite right with them can be stressful.
-If your baby isn’t pooing as often as normal and seems distressed, they may be struggling with constipation.
+If they aren't pooing as often as normal and seems distressed, they may be struggling with baby or toddler constipation.

 We’ve all been there.
 Not being able to go to the loo can leave you pretty uncomfortable – and the same goes for little ones.
 Even though it’s so hard to see your baby upset, the condition is common and can be dealt with.
-Find out the causes of baby constipation, the symptoms and how to help a constipated baby.
+Find out the causes of baby constipation, the symptoms and how to help a constipated baby - including info on newborn constipation and older babies and toddlers.

 What causes baby constipation?